nickloman/nickloman.github.com/_posts/2012-12-04-bacterial-genomics-course.md

 We will be using a program called _FastQC_ to assess the reads further.
 The program is available with a graphical user interface, or as a command-line only version.
 We will use the graphical one.
 It takes a single fastq file (the file can be compressed with `gzip`) as input.

-Load the program by running:

-`fastqc`

-Load our sequence data for the first part of this practical which is in `data/Sample280.fastq` (from now on, all paths will be relative to the NGS directory which should be your current directory.
+For the first part of the practical we will use the file `data/Sample280.fastq` (from now on, all paths will be relative to the NGS directory which should be your current directory.
 To see what directory you are in you can type the command `pwd`).

+FastQC has a GUI interface, but you can also run it as a script:

+	fastqc data/Sample280.fastq

 The program will tell you how far it has come, and should finish in a minute or two.
 Check that it finished without error messages.

+The results will be put into a ZIP file called `data/Sample280_fastqc.zip`

+Transfer this file to your Windows PC (if you have problems I have created a direct link at <http://static.xbase.ac.uk/files/results/nick/Sample280_fastqc.zip>

 Study the results.
 The plot called “Per base sequence quality” shows an overview of the range of quality scores across all based at each position in the fastq file.
 The y-axis shows quality scores and the x-axis shows the read position.
 For each read position, a boxplot is used to show the distribution of quality scores for all reads.
 The yellow boxes represent quality scores within the inter-quartile range (25% - 75%).
 The upper and lower whiskers represent 10% and 90% point.
 The central red line shows the median of the quality values and the blue line shows the mean of the quality values.

-A rule of thumb is that a quality score of 30 indicates a 1 in 1000 probability of error and a quality score of 20 indicates a 1 in 100 probability of error (see the wikipedia page on the fastq format at http://en.wikipedia.org/wiki/Fastq).
-The higher the score the better the base call.
-You will see from the plots that the quality of the base calling deteriorates along the read (as is always the case with Illumina sequencing).
-A minimum requirement for Per Base Sequence Quality is that the first 50 bases should have a median and mean quality score over 20.
+A rule of thumb is that a quality score of 30 indicates a 1 in 1000 probability of error (99.9% accuracy) and a quality score of 20 indicates a 1 in 100 probability of error (see the Wikipedia page on the fastq format at <http://en.wikipedia.org/wiki/Fastq>).
+Therefore, the higher the score the better the base call.
+You will see from the plots that the quality of the base calling deteriorates along the read (as is usually the case with Illumina sequencing).

+As a rule of thumb, a minimum requirement for Per Base Sequence Quality is that the first 50 bases should have a median and mean quality score over 20, otherwise there may have been a problem with the sequencing run.

 Now, answer these questions: